-For the 2023 Biochemical Society Award, nominations are sought for candidates or teams who have demonstrated an outstanding impact in the field of vaccinology.
-Vaccinology is defined as the science of vaccines, and historically includes basic science, immunogens, the host immune response, delivery strategies and technologies, manufacturing, and clinical evaluation
+For the 2023 Biochemical Society Award, nominations are sought for candidates or teams who have demonstrated an outstanding impact in the field of vaccinology and virology.
+Vaccinology is defined as the science of vaccines, and historically includes basic science, immunogens, the host immune response, delivery strategies and technologies, manufacturing, and clinical evaluation.

 The awardee is given: